 Newton Slave Burial Ground

 The Newton Slave Burial Ground is the largest and earliest slave burial ground discovered in Barbados.
-Here lie the remains of several hundred enslaved men, women and children who toiled and suffered through brutal plantation slavery.
+Here lie the remains of nearly six hundred enslaved men, women and children who toiled and suffered through brutal plantation slavery.

 The Barbados sugar industry was heavily dependent on slavery.
 Between the 1630s and 1838 (full emancipation) thousands of slaves were buried in unmarked graves in unconsecrated plantation cemeteries throughout the island.